Jandini/Janda.Dot.CLI/README.md

 ### version 1.2.0

+ * As user and developer I want to dot-cli templates to be renamed to dots cli; dots cid; dots solution; dots console; dots library

- * As user I want to use latest dotnet core 3.0 in dot templates
+ - As user I want to use latest dotnet core 3.0 in dot templates
+ - As developer I want to use latest gitversion task 5.1.1
+ - As developer I want to use latest serilog 3.0.1
- * As user I want to use VS2019 solutions
+ - As user I want to use VS2019 solutions so dot cli is up to date
  - As user I want to see when foreach is scanning the folders so I know the command is foreach syntax
  - As developer I want to access dot repository directory name through DOT_CURRENT_DIR_NAME environment variable so I know what directory name the command was called from
  - As developer I want to access current directory path through DOT_CURRENT_DIR_PATH environment variable so I know what directory path the command was called from